Duncanma/Blog/content/Blog/order-fulfillment.md

 var emailClient = new EmailClient(connectionString);
 ```

 I construct both an HTML and plain text version of my message.
-This is a bit messy, I should probably pull the message text out as a pair of string resources, but it works for now.
+This is a bit messy, I should pull the message text out as a pair of string resources, but it works for now.

 ```csharp
 string htmlMessage = "<html><h1>Your photo order</h1>" +